 Factual error: The strong current of the river the main character falls into carries him to a considerable waterfall.
-There is nor has there ever been a river of that kind in Flanders' Fields, let alone a waterfall.
+There is not, nor has there ever been, a river of that kind in Flanders' Fields, let alone a waterfall.
 Anyone who has any insight into the geography of the region will tell you it is flat as can be.
 The largest body of water, the Yzer, gently meanders and flows into the Channel, even during really rainy times.

 Factual error: The British medical station is above ground and too close to the front lines.
 It is well within range of German artillery.
 Normally, such large open-air stations would be miles behind the front lines.
 Smaller, underground aid stations would give first aid to the wounded.
 Then they would move to the larger medical stations.

 Continuity mistake: When Schofield drinks milk, he has no bandage on his hand.